EricssonBroadcastServices/EnigmaRiverAndroidCore/tutorials/your_first_app.md

     android:keepScreenOn="true"/>
 ```

-In the `onCreate` methoud of our `PlaybackActivity` class we begin by connecting the layout, retrieving the `Session` and creating a Handler for the main thread.
+In the `onCreate` method of our `PlaybackActivity` class we begin by connecting the layout, retrieving the `Session` and creating a Handler for the main thread.
 ```java
 ...
 import android.os.Handler;